 HOW TO USE SCALE OF PREFERENCE

-In the scale of preference, the most pressing wants come first and the least pressing ones come last.
-It is after the first in the list has been satisfied that there will be room for the satisfaction of the next.
-Choice therefore arises because human wants are unlimited or numerous, while the resources for satisfying them are limited or scarce.
-For e
+In the scale of preferences, the most pressing wants come first and the least pressing ones come last.
+It is after the first on the list has been satisfied that there will be room for the satisfaction of the next.

-Mr. Babatunde, a trader who has only N10,000.00 wants to buy a pair of shoes, shirt, cap, fan, stove and pressing iron as shown in table below
+trader who has only N10,000.00 wants to buy a pair of shoes, a shirt, a cap, a fan, a stove and a pressing iron as shown in the table below

 Importance of Scale of Preference

-Ranking of needs: Scale of preference helps us to rank our needs or wants in order of their relative importance.
+Ranking of needs: Scales of preference help us to rank our needs or wants in order of their relative importance.

-Financial prudence: Scale of preference does assist in managing our finances properly
+Financial prudence: Scales of preference do assist in managing our finances properly

-Identification of highest priority: Scales of preference assists individuals to identity quickly the most importance needs among others.
+Identification of highest priority: Scales of preference assist individuals to identify quickly the most important needs among others.